raleel/cfi-srd-pt/0008_Combat.md

 Situational modifiers may be applied when fighting in particular conditions, or as the result of a Special Effect.
 For example, fighting in the dark might incur a Difficulty Grade of Herculean.
 Unless stated otherwise, modifiers are decided by the Games Master.
 Where two or more situations are pertinent to the character, use the most severe.

 Some modifiers are circumstance dependent, but rather than applying a Difficulty Grade the Combat Skill is limited by a relevant skill.
-For example, fighting from the back of a horse would cap the combatant's Combat Skill by their Ride skill, while fighting in water might cap it to the value of the character's Swim.
+For example, fighting from the back of a horse would cap the combatant's Combat Skill by their Montaria skill, while fighting in water might cap it to the value of the character's Natação.

 ##### Close Combat Situational Modifiers